liesnikov/extensible-elaborator/paper/main.md

 The examples above show that when building a dependently-typed language while the core might be perfectly elegant and simple, the features that appear on top of it complicate the design.

 One can also observe that while the code above might rely on constraints, the design at large doesn't put at the centre of the picture and instead is primarily seen as a gadget.
-To give a concrete example, Agda's constraint solver[^agda-constraint-solver-source] relies on the type-checker to call it at the point where it is needed and has to be carefully engineered to work with the rest of the codebase.
+In Agda constraint solver[^agda-constraint-solver-source] relies on the type-checker to call it at the point where it is needed and has to be carefully engineered to work with the rest of the codebase.
-To give a concrete example, functions `noConstraints` or `dontAssignMetas` rely on specific behaviour of the constraint solver system and are used throughout the type-checker.
+Concretely, functions `noConstraints` or `dontAssignMetas` rely on specific behaviour of the constraint solver system and are used throughout the type-checker.
 `abortIfBlocked`, `reduce` and `catchConstraint`/`patternViolation` force the programmer to make a choice between letting the constraint system handle blockers or doing it manually.
 These things are known to be brittle and pose an increased mental overhead when making changes.

 Our idea for a new design is to shift focus more towards the constraints themselves:

 1. We give a stable API for raising constraints that can be called by the type-checker, essentially creating an "ask" to be fulfilled by the solvers.
-This is not dissimilar to the idea of mapping object-language unification variables to host-language ones as done by @guidiImplementingTypeTheory2017, view of the "asks" as a general effect [@bauerEqualityCheckingGeneral2020, ch.
+This is not dissimilar to the idea of mapping object-language unification variables to host-language ones as done by @guidiImplementingTypeTheory2017, view of the "asks" as a general effect [@bauerEqualityCheckingGeneral2020, chap.
 4.4] or communication between actors [@allaisTypOSOperatingSystem2022a].

 2. Make the language more modular we make constraints an extensible data type in the style of @swierstraDataTypesCarte2008 and give an API to define new solvers with the ability to specify what kinds of constraints they can solve.